-This map depicts the distribution of total dissolved solids (TDS) in groundwater in the Exshaw-Banff hydrostratigraphic unit (HSU).
-The horizontal and vertical extent of the unit was adopted from the Geological Framework of Alberta, Version 3 (Alberta Geological Survey, 2021).
+This map depicts the distribution of hydraulic head in the Exshaw-Banff hydrostratigraphic unit (HSU).
+The horizontal and vertical extent of the unit was adopted from the 3D Geological Framework of Alberta, Version 3 (Alberta Geological Survey, 2021).
 The relationship of the Exshaw-Banff HSU with the units above and below as well as its geometry can be seen in Figures 1 and 2.